PFAS Lawsuits

 “It is very common to have PFAS water contamination around military bases, airports, places they practice with AFFF,” Bartell said.

-AFFF lawsuits have been filed over these concerns.
+Attorneys have filed AFFF lawsuits over these concerns.

 Firefighters are at an increased risk of exposure to PFAS through AFFF and tend to have higher cancer rates than the general population.
 A meta-analysis of several studies shows that testicular cancer rates for firefighters are 100% higher than the average person.

 Exposure to firefighting foam is not the only PFAS-related concern for firefighters.
-Turnout gear lawsuits have also been filed over claims that firefighter gear contains dangerous chemicals.
+People have also filed turnout gear lawsuits Turnout gear lawsuits over claims that firefighter gear contains dangerous chemicals.

 According to the International Association of Firefighters, studies have shown that all three layers of firefighter gear contain potentially harmful PFAS.